nyrahul/ietf-data/DCO_performance_report.md

 Describe the cases when NPDAO is used and DCO is used?

-Implementation Statistics (LOC, RAM, ROM)
+Implementation Statistics (LOC, RAM, ROM) Path-Sequence was not handled in Contiki.
+We had to add it.
+We do not consider that as part of this new signalling changes.

 # Test Tools
 Tools used